 The Capas National Shrine is a 70-meter-high, black obelisk hovering over the 54 hectares of parkland planted with rows of trees to represent each of the dead.
 This monument was built in the province of Tarlac to honor the brave men and women who defied the might of the invaders at Bataan during World War II.
 Along with this, its location is where the infamous 97-kilometer march or the Bataan Death March ended.

-The shrine is a beautiful memorial, a testament to the strength and heroism of our countrymen and foreign soldiers.
-It is respectful to the history of the place and largely, our country’s history.
-The center of attraction in the whole shrine is the black obelisk, but it is not your basic four cornered obelisks, it is segmented into three posts that meet at the top.
-Surrounding the obelisk are three walls or the “Wall of Heroes Memorial” and engraved in these walls, are some of the names of identified Filipino soldiers who died during the march.
-Also in the area is a boxcar relic set up on rails, these were used to transport the soldiers from Pampanga to Tarlac.
-A small museum called Defenders’ Hall offers a selection of historical photos during the Japanese occupation.
-The remaining 35 hectares of land have been utilized for the reforestation of the shrine.
+The center of attraction in the whole shrine is the black obelisk, but it is not your basic four-cornered obelisks; it is segmented into three posts that meet at the top.
+Surrounding the obelisk are three walls or the “Wall of Heroes Memorial,” engraved on these walls are some of the names of identified Filipino soldiers who died during the march.